crshmk/uploader/README.md

-## React component to prepare files to upload
+## React component to crop and display image uploads

-- drag/drop or use file input to upload image
+- drag/drop or use file input to select image
 - crop the image to a square from its center
-- display as avatar
+- display image preview
 - emit the [dataUrl](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) of the cropped image via the `onLoad` callback

 ```javascript